szze/SpecFlowPlus-Resources/Excel-Feature-File-Format.md

 Each step must be defined on a separate row.
 The step can be split up over multiple cells in the same row, in which case it is treated as though there is a space between the content of neighbouring cells.

 ##Using Formulas
-* You can use Excel formulas anywhere in the document.
-The plugin processes the formula result.
+You can use Excel formulas anywhere in the document.
+The plugin uses the result of the formula.

 ##Using Tables
-* Cell ranges can be used to specify Gherkin tables.
+Cell ranges can be used to specify Gherkin tables.
 These cell ranges has to be "indented" by one column, ie. the first cell has to be left empty.
 <!-- I have no idea what this means; can't I just define my data in the table?
 I've never defined a cell range before and it worked fine -->

 ## Excel features matching to the Gherkin feature file structure